Appointments Bylaws

 During the April and November Appointments Rounds, the committee must provide at least two weeks for students to submit an application.

 Members of the Association who are abroad or on leave may apply for an appointed position if they will be returning to campus the following semester.
+They will be required to contact the committee and the Vice President as early as possible if there are scheduling conflicts due to time differences.
+Interviews for members of the Association who are abroad will be conducted using the best technology available.

 For applicants applying as a pair, each applicant must submit individual applications, but will interview together.

-An applicant will only be considered for the position if the student submitted an application, signed up for an interview and completed the interview.
+An applicant will only be considered for the position if the student submitted an application, signed up for an interview, and completed the interview.

 Interviews: